crguezl/mocha-chai-sinon--example/README.md

-# Tutorial on Mocha at Codeship
+# Tutorials on Mocha, Blanket and Karma

 See the tutorials at: